deeja/Pigeon/Notes.md

 ###Find files
 Look for files with a pattern
-- in:date pattern
+- in:log directory (DONE)
+- in:-date pattern- (Use the default yyyyMMdd.HHmmss) (DONE)
-- in:date range
+- in:date range start/end
 - out:file names

 ###Zip files